cbarcl01/CB_BMEG591E-repository/Group_Project/Group_Project.md

-Replicate and validate the alignment of ESTs as seen in the original study using BLAT - Replicate and validate the alignment of transcripts as seen in the original study using BLAT - Compare alignment of ESTs with original tool BLAT and Bowtie - Design PErl script to assess GC content in absence of fastqc files
+Replicate and validate the alignment of ESTs as seen in the original study using BLAT - Replicate and validate the alignment of transcripts as seen in the original study using BLAT - Compare alignment of ESTs with original tool BLAT and Bowtie - Design Perl script to assess GC content in absence of fastqc files

 Following this assessment for correctness of assembly, we will undertake